theRealAph/ScopeLocals/README.md

   detect recursion, perhaps because a framework isn't re-entrant or because you want to limit recursion in some way.
-An extentlocal variable provides a way to do this: set it once, invoke a method, and somewhere deep in the call stack, test again to see if the thread-local variable is set.
-More elaborately, you might need the extent local variable to be a recursion counter.
+An extentlocal variable provides a way to do this: set it once, invoke a method, and somewhere deep in the call stack, call `ExtentLocal.isBound()` to see if the thread-local variable is set.
+More elaborately, you might want the extent local variable to be a recursion counter.

-  The detection of recursion is also useful in the case of flattened
+  The detection of recursion would also be useful in the case of flattened
   transactions: any transaction started when a transaction in progress becomes part of the outermost transaction.

-- *The notion of a "current context"*  — Java Concurrency in Practice talks about the use of a thread local variable to hold context:

-  "... containers associate a transaction context with an executing thread for the duration of an EJB call.
-This is easily implemented using a static Thread-Local holding the transaction context: when framework code needs to determine what transaction is currently running, it fetches the transaction context from this ThreadLocal."

   Another example occurs in graphics, where there is a drawing context.
   Extent local variables, because of their automatic cleanup and